xackery/ret-wiki/content/Items-scaling.md

 ## Regular vs Rose vs Apocryphal

-- Regular items or non tagged Rose/Apocryphal, will look like nor mal vanilla items.
+- Regular items or non tagged Rose/Apocryphal, will look like normal vanilla items.
 You will notice no stat or proc rate changes.
 Most no drop labels have been removed as well.
-- Rose items should have roughly double the stats of Regular items.
+- Rose items have 1.5 times the stats of Regular items.
 They will also have an increased proc rate of 10%
-- Apocryphal items should have an additional set of heroic stats and +20% proc rate.
+- Apocryphal items have 2.0 time the stats of Regular items, an additional 1/4 heroic on all base stats, as well as +20% proc rate.
 Additionally, some class restricted items, like illusion masks, should be All/All.

 ## Stats and how they work